-The district is working to build a quality NGSS program and provide teachers with professional development to support high quality STEM instruction.
+The district is working to build a quality NGSS program to support high quality STEM instruction.

 We continue to seek to hire staff with diverse talents in order to provide enrichment programs and activities that enhance our students' experiences at school.